jundalisay/superb/content/en/superphysics/principles/appendix.md

-Effort Theory of Value | the pegging of economic value into points represented by grains Goods | anything that is for sale and occupies a specific spacetime Monetization | the conversion of goods and services into money Panrty system | the use of Pantries or Hubs as the store of resources Pantry | a permanent or temporary repository of resources.
+Effort Theory of Value | the pegging of economic value into points represented by grains Goods | anything that is for sale and occupies a specific spacetime Monetization | the conversion of goods and services into money Pantrypoints system | the use of Pantries or Hubs as the store of resources Pantrypoints Pantry | a permanent or temporary repository of resources.
 Examples are stalls in a marketplace, a business address, or a person with a bag
-Pantry Hub | a large pantry that connects to smaller pantries Pantrynomics | the study of management of resources in a decentralized Pantry system Pointarism | the exchange using points
+Pantrypoints Hub | a large pantry that connects to smaller pantries Supereconomics | the study of management of resources in a decentralized Pantrypoints system Pointarism | the exchange using points
 Pointary | the adjective referring to pointarism Pointism | the obsession with points